Hossy/vmware-scripts/README.md

 All scripts for vSphere/ESXi

 ### powercli
-All scripts here required PowerCLI
+All scripts here require PowerCLI

 * build.ps1: Downloads the latest version of ESXi and builds an ISO and offline bundle.
 Combines VIBs from v-front.de to add drivers to support the Gigabyte BRiX.
 Edit $versionFilter to retrieve a specific version.
 Edit $nminus to download a version older than latest.